kiranlvs93/PythonPrograms/README.md

 # PythonPrograms
-This repositiry contains programs of Python that can be asked in interviews
+This repository contains Python programs that implement various concepts